codinginrainbows/codinginrainbows/README.md

 - 🤖 Interested in AI – more specifically in Natural Language Processing

-- 💖 Multilingual person passionate about Second Language Acquisition
+- 💖 Multilingual person passionate about Language Learning

 # ✉️ Contact